-This article explains how one can build an innovative alarm system that uses invisible light beams to detect possible Intruder.
+This article explains how one can design an innovative alarm system that detects possible attackers passing through a invisible light beams.

-There are two parts in the circuit: a transmitter and a receiver.
+The circuit consists of two components: a transmitter and a receiver.

-The transmitter sends an infrared light beam across a room.
+The circuits transmitter puts out an infrared light beam across the room.

 What is a Infrared IR Intruder Alarm Circuit:

-One type of security system that uses infrared technology to identify the presence of an intruder is an Infrared IR Intruder Alarm Circuit.
+One type of security devise that uses infrared technology to identify the presence of an intruder is an Infrared IR Intruder Alarm Circuit.

 When warm things or people produce infrared radiation than infrared sensors can detect that.